alexelash/personal-website/_projects/administrate.md

       - image: 'administrate/administrate_color_01.png'
         image-alt: 'Screenshot of the full brand and grayscale palette as well as the UI palette semantic colors.'
   - type: 'default'
+    layout: 'text-only'
+    title: 'Implementation'
+    desc: |
+      A detailed set of brand guidelines were developed in order to communicate the changes to our company and partners.
+  - type: 'default'
     layout: 'visual-only'
     visual:
       type: image